BOT9315/lmpc-compliance-system/README.md

 ```

 This installs dependencies into an isolated virtual environment, starts the
-server at `http://127.0.0.1:8000`, and automatically opens it in your default
+backend server at `http://127.0.0.1:8000`, **which also serves the
-browser.
+frontend**, and automatically opens it in your default browser.

 > **Tesseract OCR must also be installed separately** (it's not a pip
 > package) — see [Prerequisites](#prerequisites) above.